Amazing Instant Pot Mashed Potatoes

 It has revolutionized my life knowing I can make mashed potatoes ahead of time and still have creamy, dreamy, amazing, best-ever potatoes without rushing to get them finished so they are warm and freshly made right before dinner.

-In the recipe below, I’m giving my notes about which variety of potatoes I prefer AND there’s a handy step-by-step tutorial below the recipe.
+In the recipe below, I’m giving my notes about which variety of potatoes I prefer AND there’s a handy step-by-step tutorial below, too.

 Not that you really need a guide, of course.
-These mashed potatoes are SO EASY.
+These Instant Pot mashed potatoes are SO EASY.
 But if you are new to the Instant Pot, sometimes a little visual help is nice.

 Also, since we are all over changing lives today, this potato masher may be the last key to unlocking full mashed potato joy.
 I love it so much.

-- 4 pounds potatoes, peeled and cut into 1-inch cubes (see note above about type of potatoes)
+- 4 pounds potatoes, peeled and cut into 1-inch cubes (see note about type of potatoes)

 - 2 teaspoons coarse, kosher salt